-The first several months of the new year is the time during which many employers establish annual bonus awards and make equity and other long-term incentive compensation awards.
-As the area of executive compensation has become increasingly regulated, navigating applicable tax law requirements when granting compensation awards has become a growing challenge.
-Outlined in the following advisory are some key aspects of Section 409A, the \$1 million limit under Section 162(m), and the golden parachute rules under Section 280G that employers should keep in mind when making 2010 compensation awards.
+Bonus and Incentive Compensation Awards-Navigating Section 409A, \$1 Million Limit, and Golden Parachutes Rules s the area of executive compensation has become increasingly regulated, navigating applicable tax law requirements when granting compensation awards has become a growing challenge.
+This article provides an overview of some key aspects of Section 409A, the \$1 million limit under Section 162(m), and the golden parachute rules under Section 280G that employers should keep in mind when making bonus and incentive compensation awards.